Maneater of Hydra

-Maneater of Hydra is a Spanish–German co-production released in 1967 directed by American expatriate Mel Welles.
-The alternate titles include La isla de la muerte, Island of the Doomed and The Blood Suckers (U.K. title).
+Maneater of Hydra (Das Geheimnis der Todesinsel; La isla de la muerte) is a West German–Spanish co-production released in 1967 directed by American expatriate Mel Welles.
+The alternate titles include Island of the Doomed and The Blood Suckers (U.K. title).
 The horror film is set on a remote island off the shore of an unidentified European country, in which the central character is a mad scientist (Cameron Mitchell) who creates hybrid trees that feed on human blood.

 Plot

-Synopsis from Doomed Marathon: "A group of tourists travel to an island to see its exotic botanicals.
-There they meet Baron von Weser (played by Cameron Mitchell), a reclusive scientist studying esoteric horticulture and experimenting with crossbreeding dangerous varieties of plants.
+A group of tourists travel to an island to see its exotic botanicals.
+There they meet Baron von Weser, a reclusive scientist studying esoteric horticulture and experimenting with crossbreeding dangerous varieties of plants.
 One of the Baron’s creations is draining the blood of human beings (through a small hole in their cheek) and the tourists are dying one by one."